djwilkins/live-eta-react-prototype/README.md

 # Created CurrentTask and Eta Display Components

-Created Current Task and Eta Display Componenent (later pending next commit).
+Created Current Task and Eta Display Componenent.

+Note: Currently using simple placeholders from hard coded time values.

+(Ex.
+EtaDisplay has total minutes of tasks now... later will be dynamic time to finish = currentTime + tasksTimeLeft)